Global Stock Market Volatility Forecasting Incorporating Dynamic Graphs and All Trading Days: Empirical Study

-This section empirically evaluates the performance of the proposed DCRNN-RV model, based on the chosen datasets.
-The experiments involve comparing the DCRNN-RV model and baseline models to determine the power of the DCRNN-RV model and to empirically discover new insights towards the dynamics of RV.
+This section empirically evaluates the out-of-sample RV forecasting performance of the proposed DCRNN-HAR model with 8 representative global markets.
+Its performance is compared to the other 5 baseline models, including the HAR type and GNN-based models.
+Further discussions on the forecasting results are presented to offer a comprehensive analysis of the performance of the models and the RV dynamics of global stock markets.